Skip to main content

 Ovarian Cancer

-What is Ovarian Cancer?
+What is ovarian cancer?

 Ovarian cancer is a type of cancer that begins in the fallopian tubes or ovaries.
 Ovaries are the female reproductive organs responsible for producing eggs and female hormones.
-Ovarian cancer is relatively rare but is the most deadly among gynecological cancers.
+Ovarian cancer is relatively rare but is the deadliest among gynecological cancers.
 It often goes undetected until it has spread to the pelvis and abdomen.

 There are different types of ovarian cancer, including;